 Elephant Skin Stone Recommendations

 Here are a few more useful tips when working with Elephant Skin Stone for the first time.
 Inspect the rocks to see what type of Dolostone has been acquired.
-Based on the color as well as sturdiness of the stone, you should be able to identify the possible minerals compacted into the formation of this rock.
+Based on the color as well as the sturdiness of the stone, you should be able to identify the possible minerals compacted into the formation of this rock.
 Before placing Dolomite Rocks in any type of vivarium, always soak the stone and do a visual assessment to assure there are no pest or toxic minerals contained within the rock.
-As usual, clean the rocks to remove access dust or lose particles from the surface.
+As usual, clean the rocks to remove access dust or loose particles from the surface.

 Cleaning Elephant Skin Stone